arago/ActionHandlers/python-actionhandler/README.md

    **This section will be expanded, soon.
 If you just want to try the sample 'CountingRhyme' ActionHandler, you don't need to change anything.**

-3. The "background mode" of the Ayehu Eyeshare ActionHandler updates AutomationIssues by calling the GraphIT REST API.
-In order to do that, it has to request an authentication token from the WSO2 identity server.
-Additionally, a new security policy has to be imported into WSO2 that allows the ActionHandler to write to the graph database.
-The documentation for these steps is not finished, yet.
-In the meantime, please refer to the temporary howto in the "WSO2 config" folder for details.

-   **Without this step, the background mode of the Ayehu Eyeshare ActionHandler will not work!**

 ### Configuration of the HIRO Engine
 #### For HIRO versions 5.2 – 5.3.1